7 simple ways to sleep better tonight, according to a neuroscientist

 Music to induce sleep

-Switch off your TV and laptop an hour before bed and do something relaxing instead.
+'Put away phones, tablets and laptops an hour before bed and do something relaxing instead.
 If you are working straight before you sleep, you will find it hard to move from work mode to sleep mode.
-A relaxing activity such as reading, listening to music or meditating before bed will help.
+A relaxing activity such as reading, listening to music or meditating before bed will help.'

 Pre-bed bath